lappsgrid-services/ServiceValidator/docs/components/entities/Readme.md

 ## Summary of Observations

-Below is a table with observations on four chunker services.
+Below is a table with observations on twelve named entity services.
 See further down for more verbose observations.

 service                                         | requires   | produces  | other
 ---                                             | ---        | ---       | ---